Herofied1180/mppjs/README.md

 MPP.chat.send('Hello.
 I'm a proxy bot.
 Bleep bloop.');
 ```
+## - Auto-Reconnect
+### If the MPP servers go down or the connection is lost, the bot will try to reconnect to MPP.
 ## - MPP.client.kickban(id, ms) function.
 ###
 ## - To create a bot, you must require mpp.js then create a new variable and call it MPP.
 MPP = new mppjs(mppuri, proxy)